 The Workforce Training Fund Program (WFTP) provides matching training grants, ranging from $2,000 to $250,000 to employers, groups of employers and labor organizations.
 Grants are for customized training to achieve outcomes as determined by the applicant.
 There are four types of grants within WTFP –Express Program Training Grant, General Program Training Grant, Technical Assistance Grant, and Hiring Incentive Training Grant (HITG), each with a set of employer eligibility criteria regarding size, training duration and available funding.

-The following new policy applies to General Program Training Grants and will be effective upon announcement in September:
+The following new policy applies to General Program Training Grants:

 - Adult Basic Education (ABE) and English for Speakers of Other Languages (ESOL) are priorities of the Workforce Training Fund.
 In support of these priorities, the Workforce Training Fund Advisory Board may consider waiving the requirement that 100% of time spent in training must be paid at the workers’ regular rates.
 Such waivers may be considered when each of the following requirements has been met:

 - Training consists of Adult Basic Education (ABE) and/or English for Speakers of Other Languages (ESOL);

 - Trainee participation must be completely voluntary.
 No aspect of trainees’ employment will be put at risk by participating.
 There will be no penalty or repercussion for participation or lack of participation;